-All members of the USF community are encouraged to notify Public Safety of any situation or incident on campus that may involve a significant emergency or dangerous situation with the potential of any immediate or ongoing threat to health and safety of students, faculty, staff, and visitors on campus.
+In emergency situations, alerts may also appear at the top of the main university or ongoing threat to the health and safety of students, faculty, staff, and visitors on campus.
 The USF Patrol Division has the responsibility to respond to these incidents and request any additional resources necessary for the mitigation, investigation, and documentation of any situation that may arise.
 Additionally, Public Safety has the responsibility to respond to incidents on campus to determine if the situation does pose a threat to the community.